cameronconway3/data-pagination-and-filtering/README.md

-# techdegree-project-2
+# Data Pagination and Filtering
- Full Stack JavaScript Techdegree - Project 2 - Data Pagination and Filtering
+ Enhance the usability of a student address book application using pagination and search filtering.